peter1357908/Resistance-Online-Server-/doc/protocol.md

 If any of the following conditions is met, the `createGame` request should be rejected:

-* Any of the input fields in the above message is empty
+* Any of the input fields in the above message is empty or more than 15 characters
 * `sessionID` already exists

 If the `createGame` request should be rejected, the server sends back to `socket.id` on the event `createGame`: